davidhalter/davidhalter.github.com/_code/2013/9/8/wrong_dir_function.rst

     Pythons dir function is what developers use all the time, but it doesn't return correct results when used with classes.

-Why Python's dir function is wrong
+Why Pythons dir function is wrong
 ==================================

 In this post I want to describe why Pythons ``dir`` function is not working